 Our laboratory investigates the mechanisms that regulate nutrient and energy metabolism in cells, tissues, and organisms.
-We focus on elucidating how nutritional signals engage transcription factors and cofactors to control metabolic gene programs, dissecting the regulatory code underlying circadian metabolic rhythms, and exploring how the metabolic properties of tissues are specified during development and altered in disease.
+We focus on elucidating how the metabolic properties of tissues are specified during development and reprogrammed in disease, dissecting the genetic and epigenetic mechanisms of metabolic regulation, and discovering novel secreted factors in systemic metabolic crosstalk.

 - Obesity-associated metabolic disease